Chart Color Schemes

 Grantham Farm has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects likely impacting the area.
-Notable projects include Riverstone Town Centre Rezoning, Riverstone Community Resource Hub and Aquatic Facility, Schofields Precinct Development, and New High School for Schofields and Tallawong.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects that could impact this region.
+Notable initiatives include Riverstone Town Centre Rezoning, Riverstone Community Resource Hub and Aquatic Facility, Schofields Precinct Development, and New High School for Schofields and Tallawong.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.